Building A Matcha Tea Shop Case Study

 Once we established everything we needed and had.
 We built a purchasing spreadsheet to start while we honed in on who was best.

-Choco was an absolute life saver, making ordering for us way easier as it put everything in one place- no logins, no spreadsheets…no nonsense.
+Choco swooped in to save the day.
+Ordering was made easier because it put everything in one place—no logins, no spreadsheets…no nonsense.

-The internal team was quick to establish purchasing protocol with Lydia.
-After a few weeks of watching inventory, a rhythm was built so that when there was a week left of an item, Lydia would order it to be delivered in about 72 hours, and then there wouldn’t be an excess of stock.
+The internal team was quick to establish a purchasing protocol with Lydia.
+After a few weeks of watching inventory, a rhythm was built so that when there was a week left of an item, Lydia would order it to be delivered in about 72 hours, and then there wouldn’t be excess stocks.

 Marketing Efforts

-This meant building the website, social media accounts and directory listings.
-Once these were built, we began SEO work to get greater visibility on Google and have an active online presence.
+We built the website, social media accounts, and directory listings.
+Once those were done, we began SEO work to increase our visibility on Google and maintain an active online presence.

 As soon as discussions of purchasing How Matcha began, we started to work on the above and below.

 Parallel to our online efforts, we engaged in offline marketing initiatives to boost local visibility.
-We initiated a comprehensive flyering campaign around the Marylebone area, strategically placing flyers in key locations frequented by our target demographic.
+We initiated a flyering campaign around Marylebone and strategically placed flyers in key locations frequented by our target demographic.

 Additionally, we actively encouraged customers to write reviews and refer friends, offering incentives such as discounts for their participation.
 This resulted in an overwhelming response and an unprecedented demand for our loyalty program, where we had to order over 5,000 loyalty cards in year one.